Swiss Bracket Generator - Tournament Pairing Maker

 About This Swiss Implementation

 This generator uses a simplified Swiss pairing algorithm: it pairs players by win record, avoids rematches, and handles odd team counts with byes.
-It does not implement full FIDE Swiss rules (colour balance for chess, accelerated pairings, Buchholz tiebreaks, float rules).
+The final standings carry real tiebreaks - chess scoring (1 / ½ / 0), broken first by Buchholz (the sum of your opponents' scores) then Sonneborn-Berger.
+It does not implement full FIDE pairing rules (colour balance for chess, accelerated pairings, float rules).
 For serious rated chess tournaments, use a FIDE-compliant pairing program.
-For everything else - card games, office tournaments, casual play - this simplified version works well.
+For everything else - card games, office tournaments, casual play - this version works well.